-The most important messages from this study seem to be avoiding magnesium deficiency and maintaining a healthy calcium to magnesium ratio.
+The most important messages from this study seem to be avoiding magnesium deficiency and maintaining a healthy calcium and magnesium ratio.
 Keeping calcium levels in balance may be advisable for other reasons.

-For example, there is evidence that an excess of this element may inhibit the production of vitamin D3, a nutrient believed to help regulate calcium levels.
-During 70-plus years of research, scientists have drawn correlations between an inadequate supply of Vitamin D3 and a long list of health concerns, including some forms of cancer and diabetes.
-(See Juvenon Health Journal, Volume 5, Number 4, “Vitamin D — Recent Provocative Discoveries.”)
+For example, there is evidence that an excess calcium may inhibit the production of vitamin D3, a nutrient believed to help regulate calcium levels.
+During 70-plus years of research, scientists have drawn correlations between an inadequate supply of vitamin D3 and a long list of health concerns, including some forms of cancer and diabetes.

-The solution, supported by the Vanderbilt University study and others, may be to take a supplement containing calcium, magnesium and vitamin D3 together.
-The recommended daily intake for calcium is 800-1200 mg/day, magnesium 400 mg/day (varying based on age and weight), and D3 600 IU/day (soon to be higher according to experts in the field).
+The solution, supported by the Vanderbilt University study and others, maybe to take a supplement containing calcium, magnesium, and vitamin D3 together.
+The recommended dietary allowance or daily intake for calcium is 800-1200 mg/day, magnesium 400 mg/day (varying based on age and weight), and D3 600 IU/day (soon to be higher according to experts in the field).

 Of course, you should consult your health professional to establish what your body’s needs are in relation to your diet.
 By reducing deficiencies, especially in magnesium (key to those 300-plus biochemical processes mentioned earlier), we may be able to lower the risk of many health concerns.